kimothokamau/kimothokamaublog/content/blog/bitcoin-introduction/index.md

 ## Introduction

-I have not yet written my own introduction of bitcoin.

-But I will list some of the most important material about bitcoin here, then you can start going down the rabbit hole.
+The question of what is bitcoin has been answered before and by more prolific writers.
+My idea is that rather than re-inventing the wheel, I can just point you to the best resources that answer this question.

 ### Tell me EVERYTHING!!

-This is a compilation of everything happenign around the bitcoin space.It can be overwhelming, but just start somewhere
+This is a compilation of everything you may want to know in the bitcoin space.It can be overwhelming, but just start somewhere you think intersts you.

+There is various sections, some for scholars, investors, software developers, techincal information, miners, traders, analysts looking for data, blockchain...etc etc

 [lopp.net](/https://www.lopp.net/bitcoin-information.html)

 ### The investment case for bitcoin

+This answers these questions:
+ -  Why bitcoin has value?
+ -  Why its value has increased from 0 to $7000 as of today (April 6th) *Implement a fetch to query real-time price**
+ -  Why will it keep increasing for the next forseable future?
+ -  What is money?
+And what stages does money go through before it finally gets dopted by everyone?
+ -  The properties of bitcoin that makes it the best money ever in history

 [Pierre Rcohard's medium article](/https://medium.com/@pierre_rochard/bitcoin-investment-theses-part-1-e97670b5389b)